gethiten/ML-AI-5.1/README.md

 This project analyzes a dataset of driver coupon acceptance behavior to understand the factors influencing whether a driver would accept a coupon offered to them while driving.
 The dataset includes various driver demographics, contextual information like time of day, weather, and passenger, and coupon details like type and expiration.

-The goal is to identify patterns and characteristics associated with higher coupon acceptance rates for different coupon types, focusing specifically on **bar coupons** and **coffee house coupons**.
+The goal of this project is to use what you know about visualizations and probability distributions to distinguish between customers who accepted a driving coupon versus those that did not focusing specifically on **bar coupons** and **coffee house coupons**.

 ## Data Source

-The data used in this project is from the UCI Machine Learning repository and was collected via a survey on Amazon Mechanical Turk.
-It contains information about driving scenarios and coupon acceptance decisions made by drivers.
+This data comes to us from the UCI Machine Learning repository and was collected via a survey on Amazon Mechanical Turk.
+The survey describes different driving scenarios including the destination, current time, weather, passenger, etc., and then ask the person whether he will accept the coupon if he is the driver.
+There are five different types of coupons -- less expensive restaurants (under $20), coffee houses, carry out & take away, bar, and more expensive restaurants ($20 - $50).

 ## Analysis and Findings